Management Response

 SRO with its role provide technical backstopping and oversight, will monitor o ensure that applicable recommendations are addressed.
 M&E Unit SRO and Africa Section.
 2013/12 Completed

 Focus skills building training (online courses, regional training, expert training) in order UNW staff to gain more confidence in articulation of MRFS/DRFS/AWPS.
-HQ 2013/12 Ongoing
+HQ 2013/12 Completed

 Hold quarterly assessments of individual staff work plans based on the AWP.
-SRO 2013/12 Ongoing
+SRO 2013/12 Completed

 Recommendation: UNW should write a firm and concerned letter to MSWGCA asking that immediate action is taken to ensure that the BO National Training Center effectively becomes operational by the next academic year.